viveksanagari/Inferno/README.md

      --> Start a stream: Start a stream to monitor the bitrate traffic on the interface.
      --> Add streams: Add multiple streams to monitor the bitrate traffic on the interface.
      --> Change to another stream: Change to another stream to monitor the bitrate traffic on the interface.
-     --> Delete streams: Delete multiple streams to monitor the rest of the bitrate traffic on the interface.
+     --> Delete streams: Delete multiple streams to monitor the rest of bitrate traffic on the interface.
      --> Show running streams: Show all streams currently monitoring the bitrate traffic on the interface.
      --> Stop all the streams: Stop all the streams on the interface.
      --> Visualize data of the bitrate traffic in Grafana.